oskarth/praxis/README.md

 tomorrow.*

 *October 9, 2015.
 Dashboard in Clojurescript. +~4h - got workflow, initial
-responsive CSS, Firebase and xhr requests up.
-Spent a bunch of time on authentication, but decided to bootstrap with Firebase for now.*
+responsive CSS, Firebase and xhr requests up.*

+*October 9, 2015.
+Continuation from yesterday, lots of f(l)ailing around with CORS and OAuth.
+Bah, frustrating and a lot of incidential complexity. ~2-3h.* authentication, but decided to bootstrap with Firebase for now.*